jundalisay/superblist/content/en/research/newton/principia/book-3/prop-09.md

-+++
+---
-title= "Propositions 9-12"
+title: "Propositions 9-12"
-image= "/covers/principia.jpg"
+image: "/covers/principia.jpg"
-description= "Gravity, as a downward pull of a planet, decreases nearly in the proportion of the distances from their centres" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "Gravity, as a downward pull of a planet, decreases nearly in the proportion of the distances from their centres"
-+++
+icon: "/icons/newton.png"
+---